ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

-On receipt of a DNS response with an EDE option from a DNS responder, if that DNS responder did not indicate support for the EDE option pseudo-RR via {{I-D.ietf-add-resolver-info}}, the requestor MUST discard the data in the EDE OPT.
+On receipt of a DNS response with an EDE option from a DNS responder, if that DNS responder did not indicate support for the EDE option pseudo-RR via a mechanisms such as {{I-D.ietf-add-resolver-info}}, the requestor MUST discard the data in the EDE OPT.

 The following actions are performed if the EXTRA-TEXT field contains valid